 4. Plan Your Communication Strategy

-5. Invest in Training
+5. Invest in End-User Training

 6. Expect and Prepare for Resistance

-8. Reinforce Change
+7. Reinforce Change

-9. Measure Change Results
+8. Measure Results

 As you begin your digital transformation, remember to implement change management techniques at every turn.
-Unless the human side of the change is as well-planned as the technical side, your project could fail to deliver on expectations.
+Unless the human side of the project is as well-planned as the technical side, your project could fail to deliver on expectations.